 Event management is a growing and dynamic profession that allows you to mastermind everything from a small business conference to a major music festival.
+A degree in Business Administration specialised in Event Management will introduce you to this exciting industry.

 With a combination of theoretical and practical modules, the IBA in Event Management will equip you with the knowledge and skills needed to professionally manage events in a variety of sectors.